simonkowallik/irulescan/README.md

 [![Test Build](https://github.com/simonkowallik/irulescan/actions/workflows/test.yaml/badge.svg)](https://github.com/simonkowallik/irulescan/actions/workflows/test.yaml)
 ![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/simonkowallik/irulescan)

 `irulescan` is a tool to scan iRules for unexpected/unsafe expressions that may have undesirable effects like double substitution.
+It is available as a Github Action [`irulescan-action`](https://github.com/marketplace/actions/irules-security-scan).

 `irulescan` would not exist without [tclscan](https://github.com/aidanhs/tclscan).

 ## Usage

-It is easiest to use the irulescan container to scan any irules.
+It is easiest to use the irulescan container to scan your irules.

-By default the container will scan any `.tcl` and `.irule` file within the `/scandir` folder of the container.
+The container will scan any `.tcl` and `.irule` file within the `/scandir` folder of the container and return the result in YAML format.

 Here is an example: